uber/prototool/README.md

 Over the coming months, we hope to push to a v1.0.

-If sending a PR, make sure to run `make contributors` before submitting.

 A note on package layout: all Golang code except for `cmd/prototool/main.go` is purposefully under the `internal` package to not expose any API for the time being.
 Within the internal package, anything under `internal/x` has not been reviewed, and is especially unstable.
 Any package in `internal` not in `internal/x` has been fully reviewed and is more stable.

 ## Special Thanks